OnkarPatole28/MapReduce-Distributed-Processing/README.md

 Two specific tasks are implemented: a "Letter Counter" that calculates the frequency of each alphabet letter in the input file and a "Word Finder" that identifies lines containing a user-specified word.

 The program is designed to handle large text files efficiently, using fork() to create worker processes for each split.
 The MapReduce operations are user-defined, ensuring flexibility and customizability while adhering to prescribed interfaces and file naming conventions.

+This project not only demonstrates the functionality of MapReduce but also provides hands-on experience with process management and inter-process communication in C. By simulating a distributed computing environment on a single machine, it serves as an educational tool for understanding core concepts of parallel programming and data processing frameworks.